Gawker Media: Daily Mail defamation lawsuit

-In September 2015, Gawker published a first-person narrative by a former employee of British tabloid The Daily Mail which was critical of the journalistic standards and aggregation policies for its online presence.
-Daily Mail sued for defamation, stating the article contained "blatant, defamatory falsehoods intended to disparage The Mail."
+In September 2015, Gawker published a first-person narrative by a former employee of British tabloid, the Daily Mail, which was critical of the journalistic standards and aggregation policies for its online presence.
+The Daily Mail sued for defamation, stating the article contained "blatant, defamatory falsehoods intended to disparage The Mail."
 In August 2016, it was reported that Gawker was in the final stages of settling the lawsuit."

 Hulk Hogan sex tape

-On October 4, 2012, AJ Daulerio, a Gawker editor, posted a short clip of Hulk Hogan and Heather Clem, the estranged wife of radio personality Bubba the Love Sponge, having sex.
+On October 4, 2012, A. J. Daulerio, a Gawker editor, posted a short clip of Hulk Hogan and Heather Clem, the estranged wife of radio personality Bubba the Love Sponge, having sex.
 Hogan (who went by his real name, Terry Gene Bollea, during the trial) sent Gawker a cease-and-desist order to take the video down, but Denton refused.
 Denton cited the First Amendment and argued the accompanying commentary had news value.
 Judge Pamela Campbell issued an injunction ordering Gawker to take down the clip.
 In April 2013, Gawker wrote, "A judge told us to take down our Hulk Hogan sex tape post.
 We won't."
 It also stated that "we are refusing to comply" with the order of the circuit court judge.
 Hogan filed a lawsuit against Gawker and Denton for violating his privacy, asking for $100 million in damages.

 In May 2016, billionaire Peter Thiel confirmed in an interview with The New York Times that he had paid $10 million in legal expenses to finance several lawsuits brought by others, including the lawsuit by Terry Bollea (Hogan) against Gawker Media.
 Thiel referred to his financial support of Bollea's case as "one of my greater philanthropic things that I've done."
 Thiel was reportedly motivated by anger over a 2007 Gawker article that had outed him as gay.

 During the Hogan lawsuit trial Daulerio told the court that he would consider a celebrity sex tape non-newsworthy if the subject was under the age of four.
 Daulerio later told the court he was being flippant in his statements.

 In January 2016, Gawker Media received its first outside investment by selling a minority stake to Columbus Nova Technology Partners.
 Denton stated that the deal was reached in part to bolster its financial position in response to the Hogan case.
 On March 18, 2016, the jury awarded Hulk Hogan $115 million in compensatory damages.
 On March 21, the jury awarded Hogan an additional $25 million in punitive damages, including $10 million from Denton personally.
 Denton said the company would appeal the verdict.
 On April 5, Gawker began the appeal process.
 On November 2, Gawker reached a $31 million settlement with Bollea and dropped the appeal.